 If your group of Galentines has that spunk and competitive spirit, Topgolf is the way to go.
 Golfer or not, it is fun for everyone, apps and drinks will be brought to your designated “bay area,” and tiered heaters will make you comfortable all year round!

 12. Get tickets to a broadway show!

-Wear your heels, get dressed to the nines and go downtown because broadway shows are always a treat, and that city’s vibe at night will elevate your experience.
-Growing up my grandma always had that special purse she only wore to the theater for a play, so find that pair shoes or dress that you splurged on and head out with the girls.
+Wear your heels, get dressed to the nines, and go downtown because broadway shows are always a treat, and that city’s vibe at night will elevate your experience.
+Growing up my grandma always had that special purse she only wore to the theater for a play, so find that pair of shoes or dress that you splurged on and head out with the girls.